OlatunjI-Ruth/BioPro/README.md

 BioPro was built with the flutter (version 3.13.1) framework of the Dart programming language.
 It also has a SDK of '>=3.1.0 <4.0.0' however, there are no external dependencies.

-To succcessfully clone this project, ensure you have the flutter version 3.0 or greater and a SDK greater than 3.0 else it will lead to errors while running your dependencies.
+To succcessfully clone this project, ensure you have the flutter version 3.0 or greater and a SDK greater than 3.0 else it will lead to errors while getting your dependencies.

 ### Installation